How I Work

-Alongside listening I offer explanations, reflections and alternative perspectives.
-I may ask questions to help you understand your emotions and experiences.
-We explore techniques to help you manage and cope with situations and difficulties.
+For those who have had counselling before, alongside listening I offer explanations, reflections and alternative perspectives.
+I ask questions to help us both understand your emotions and experiences.
+We will explore techniques to help you manage and cope with the situations and difficulties of your life.
 I like to include creative options and mindfulness techniques as well as listening in a non-judgemental way.

 How does this help?
-It helps by having a space where you are able to discuss how you are feeling, often just naming how we are feeling brings a sense of relief.
-Counselling helps make sense of what is bothering you as you begin to understand and work through painful or harmful feelings and thoughts.
-This allows space for positive feelings and greater confidence in your own abilities to deal with what is happening in your life.
+It helps by having a space where you are able discuss how you are feeling, often just naming how we are feeling brings a sense of relief.
+Talking and being listened to in this way helps make sense of what is bothering you.
+You will begin to understand and work through painful or harmful feelings and thoughts.
+As the sessions progress it is usual to find you experience more positive feelings and greater confidence in your own abilities to deal with what is happening in your life.

 These are some of the things people have experienced when they come to counselling with me.